Table of Contents

 - We have a direct relationship with the data subjects.

 - We have complete autonomy as to how the personal data is processed.

 - We have appointed the processors to process the personal data on our behalf.

 Can data processor be held legally responsible for the processing of personal data undertaken for a data controller?

 No, since GDPR says “Individuals and supervisory authorities can hold both controllers and processors to account if they fail to comply with their responsibilities under the GDPR.”

-A call centre operator is engaged to provide customer services for another company.
-The call centre staff have access to the customer database in accordance with strict, written contractual arrangements.
-Is the call centre the data controller for the purposes of the GDPR?
+A call centre operator is engaged in providing customer services for another company.
+The call centre staff access the customer database following strict, written contractual arrangements.
+Is the call centre the data controller for the GDPR?

 No, the call centre operator makes use of an existing customer database and therefore has no control over what data is collected or who the data is collected from.
 “If you exercise overall control of the purpose and means of the processing of personal data – i.e. you decide what data to process and why – you are a controller.”